stevehoover/ChipEXPO-2021/README.md

 To begin the labs, right-click this [starting-point code](https://makerchip.com/sandbox?code_url=https:%2F%2Fraw.githubusercontent.com%2Fstevehoover%2FChipEXPO-2021%2Fmaster%2Fstarting_point.tlv) and "open link in new tab".

-If you are able to reach the end of the workshop you'll be instructed to, right-click this [part 2 starting-point code](https://makerchip.com/sandbox?code_url=https:%2F%2Fraw.githubusercontent.com%2Fstevehoover%2FChipEXPO-2021%2Fmaster%2Fstarting_point_part2.tlv) and "open link in new tab".
+If you are able to reach the end of the workshop (and its fine if you are not) you'll be instructed to right-click this [part 2 starting-point code](https://makerchip.com/sandbox?code_url=https:%2F%2Fraw.githubusercontent.com%2Fstevehoover%2FChipEXPO-2021%2Fmaster%2Fstarting_point_part2.tlv) and "open link in new tab".

 ## Help

-For help, ask questions in English in the Zoom chat.
-Steve Hoover may be sleeping, but others will be available to help :).
+For help, ask questions in English in the Zoom chat if Zoom is active.
+Steve Hoover may be sleeping :), but someone will be available to help.

-Alternately:
+Alternatively:

   - [Join the TL-Verilog Users' Slack Workspace](https://join.slack.com/t/tl-verilog-users/shared_invite/zt-4fatipnr-dmDgkbzrCe0ZRLOOVm89gA)
   - Within the Workspace, add yourself to the `#chip-expo-2021` channel (hover over "Channels, click the '+', and "Browse Channels").